-We are proud to announce that the campaign for gathering the necessary funding to build an RTI dome was successful and we have raised the needed 4000 EUR (approximately 4530 USD).
-We are grateful to all of our alumni and supporters all around the world that helped us with raising the amount for the support, protection and conservation of Balkan cultural heritage!
+We are grateful to all of our alumni and supporters from around the world that helped us raise the amount for the support, protection and conservation of Balkan cultural heritage!

 More information about the RTI Dome Building Campaign:

-Under the team’s guidance, our students have captured inscriptions and graffiti at a number of post medieval churches in western Bulgaria and hundreds of small artifacts such as: coins, pottery shards with graffiti and other objects with imprinted images found at the ancient Greek emporion Pistiros and the Roman city of Stobi.
+Under the team’s guidance, our students have captured inscriptions and graffiti at a number of post-medieval churches in western Bulgaria and hundreds of small artefacts such as coins, pottery shards with graffiti and other objects with imprinted images found at the ancient Greek emporion Pistiros and the Roman city of Stobi.
 This technology also allowed for the reading of the Pistiros and Balsha inscriptions (Bulgaria).